SEO Advice

 During temporary downtime or maintenance, a 302 or 307 redirect can inform users and search engines that the page will return soon.
 It helps retain your SEO rankings and assures users that the page is temporarily unavailable.

 Broken links can negatively impact user experience and SEO.
-Redirects help manage broken links by guiding users to the correct content, ensuring they don’t encounter dead ends on your website.
+Redirects help manage broken links by guiding users to the correct content, preventing dead ends on your website.

 Not Sure When to Use a Redirect?
 CadenceSEO Has Your Back!

 301s, 307s, meta refresh redirects—deciding which type to implement for your website’s specific needs can be overwhelming.
 CadenceSEO is a full-service digital marketing agency and consultancy specializing in all things SEO.
 Our team of SEO nerds can guide you through redirects and ensure your site maintains optimal link equity during critical updates.
 Ready to redirect?
-Contact us for a free consultation today!
+Contact us for a Free Video Audit today!